jwodder/demagnetize-rs/README.md

   cause the torrent to be written to standard output.  [default:
   `{name}.torrent`]

-- `--try-encrypt` — Attempt to create an encrypted connection to the peer; if that fails, try again without encryption.
+- `--prefer-encrypt` — Attempt to create an encrypted connection to the peer;
+  if that fails, try again without encryption.
 Overrides the `peers.encryption-preference` configuration setting.